diegofss11/bettingHost/README.md

 * [Heroku] (http://heroku.com/) - Heroku is a Cloud Application Plataform (PaaS)

 ##Acessing application on Heroku
-To access the application on a Cloud Plataform access: xxxxxxxx
+The application is hosted on Heroku.
+To access: xxxxxxxx

 ## Installation